-James Duke Mason (born April 27, 1992) is an American writer, activist and city official in West Hollywood, California.
+James Duke Mason (born April 27, 1992) is an American writer, activist and commentator in West Hollywood, California.
 The only child of singer Belinda Carlisle and film producer Morgan Mason, he is also the only grandchild of the late British actor James Mason and his wife, media personality Pamela Mason.

 Born in Los Angeles, Mason moved to Europe with his parents as a child.
 Mason is openly gay and came out to his family and friends at the age of 14 in 2006.
 He served as the first openly gay president of his international high school's student council in Mougins, France.
 After graduation in July 2010, Mason moved back to the U.S. to study political science at California Lutheran University.
 After a year he moved to West Hollywood, California to pursue his passion for grassroots advocacy.